 So off we went and here is our trip report.
 Leave us a comment if you have any questions.

 Nadia has also graciously contributed her thoughts and experiences as someone who has never done a bike tour before, complicated but her ileostomy and recent surgeries.
-Her thoughts are in blue.
+Her thoughts are in white.

 I wouldn't consider myself a cyclist.
 Yes, I own a bike store with Sean, but I ride upright, pretty bikes with baskets on the front with my dog, Monsieur.
 Touring is a whole other world.
 Riding bikes more than one day, no way.
 I was of this mind set for many reasons, including my medical condition.